bowang-lab/Transformer-GCN-QA/README.md

 ## Installation

 This package requires `python>=3.7` (as we depend on `dict` to retain insertion order) and CUDA 10.0.
-There are serveral dependencies not in the `setup.py` that you will need to install before installing this package.
+There are several dependencies not in the `setup.py` that you will need to install before installing this package.

 First, it is highly recommended that you create a virtual environment.
 For example, using `conda`